 - Council needs a way to better engage and collaborate with stakeholders in town centres.

-- Great places build prosperity.
+- Great places build prosperity for local communities.

 - David Johnston – Strategic Place Manager